uenti/pinterest-viewer/README.md

 # how to use
 1. find the image you want and open the link to it
 2. press `f12` and go into the console then paste the script
-3. press enter and it should bring you to the image opened in the tab where you can right click and save it without pinterest blocking you from doing so
+3. press enter and it should ask where you want to download the image, once you press save then thats it!

 thats it ^^